SABS-R3-Epidemiology/epiabm/python_examples/README.md

 ![place closure.pt](./intervention_example/intervention_outputs/place_closure_closure_place_type_Icurve_plot.png)

 ## Social Distancing
 The resulting infection curve shows the progression of the disease when no interventions are applied, eldery (> 60 years) socially distance, and everyone socially distance.
-In this simulation, social distancing will increase the household infections ('distancing_house_enhanced_susc' equals 1.25) and decreases infections in all places ('distancing_place_enhanced_susc' set to 0.25 for all places) and spatial infections ('distancing_place_enhanced_susc' equals 0.1).
-Not enhanced parameters are set to 1.0 to generate a simulation in which the intervention is applied to nobody or only eldery.
+In this simulation, social distancing will decrease the household infections ('distancing_house_enhanced_susc' equals 0.8), infections in all places ('distancing_place_enhanced_susc' set to 0.1 for all places) and spatial infections ('distancing_place_enhanced_susc' equals 0.1).
+Not enhanced parameters are set to 1.0 to generate a simulation in which the intervention does not have an effect.
 Both the invervention on only the eldery as on the whole population delayed the wave with reduced peak of infections.
-Applying the intervention on the total population had the biggest effect.
+Applying the intervention on the total population had the strongest effect.

 ![social distancing.pt](./intervention_example/intervention_outputs/social_distancing_distancing_enhanced_prob_Icurve_plot.png)